X1X71/Pi-hole-Unbound/README.md

 # Pi-hole-Unbound
 A guide to install Pi-hole with Unbound DNS resolver for enhanced privacy and security

-Important Information
+Important Information:

 This guide assues that you have a system running a Linux distribution with Pi-hole already installed and configured.

-What Is Unbound?
+What Is Unbound?:

 Unbound is a fast, secure, and privacy-focused DNS resolver that can recursively query domain names, cache results for faster performance, and validate DNS responses using DNSSEC for security.
 Here's a quick summary:
 Key Features:

    Recursive DNS Resolution: Unbound resolves domain names by querying authoritative DNS servers starting from the root.
    Caching: It stores DNS responses in memory, speeding up subsequent queries.
    DNSSEC Validation: Ensures DNS responses are authentic and not tampered with.
    Privacy and Security: Runs locally to avoid third-party DNS providers, and supports DNS-over-HTTPS (DoH) and DNS-over-TLS (DoT) for encrypted queries.
    Customizable: You can configure cache size, query behavior, and security features based on your needs.

 Benefits:

    Performance: Caching reduces query times for frequently accessed domains.
    Privacy: Running your own resolver improves privacy by not relying on external DNS providers.
    Security: DNSSEC validation helps protect against DNS spoofing and other attacks.

 Unbound is ideal for improving DNS speed, privacy, and security, especially when used alongside tools like Pi-hole to block unwanted content.

-Setting Up Pi-hole as a Recursive DNS Server Solution Install Unbound Recursive DNS Resolver:
+How to install Unbound:

 On your Debian 12 system, install Unbound with the following command: